 Therefore, it is important to know the right source of processed water to choose from, as the salt present in processed water can affect the pH level.
 This can influence the efficiency of the malt enzymes and provides essential trace elements for yeasts to maintain good fermentation performance.

-A useful guide to selecting the right sources of processed water is to read the ingredients of the components of the water.
+A useful guide to selecting the right sources of processed water is to read the ingredients of the components of the water or get it tested.
 Calcium, magnesium, and zinc are all essential ions for yeast.
 Calcium is also an important co-factor for the activation of starch-degrading enzymes.

-Excessive levels of sulphates can result in reduced pH levels in the mash.
+Excessive levels of sulfates can result in reduced pH levels in the mash.
 This leads to a negative impact on the mashing process and eventually the fermentation performance.

 High levels of carbonates present in the mash can increase pH levels and will increase the risk of scale formation on heating surfaces.